 General lost wages refer to the income you could not earn during the period you were out work.
 Lost earning capacity suggests that a long-term disability has been sustained from the accident, which limits your ability to earn as much money as you did prior to the accident.
 Lastly, lost opportunities refer to chances, such as a job interview, that you had to cancel or reject because you were recovering from your injuries.

-Documenting Your Lost Income
+Documenting Your Lost Income After an Accident

 In most cases, there are two important documents that will need to be obtained to pursue compensation for lost wages.
 These documents will come from your doctor and your employer.
 The documents will be used as evidence by your injury lawyer and will speed up the process of getting you the lost wages you are entitled to.